Read time 6 minutes

 Opting to modify the existing file format is a wise choice, considering the current format’s lack of support for video compilation.
 Utilizing the application’s internal codecs is advisable over relying on third-party ones.
 Additionally, it’s recommended to deactivate the “Auto Save” feature in the application Preferences to mitigate potential issues.

 Cause-wise Solutions for “Error Compiling Movie” Issue

-Now, let us know about some specific solutions to fix the compiling errors based on the causes (specified in the error message).
+Let’s delve into targeted solutions to address compilation errors based on the causes outlined in the error message.

 Users should free up the disk space as the main cause behind the error is the lack of space to save the video under compilation.